learnwell/learnwell.github.io/_posts/2020-04-14-pocket-vs-polar.md

 Yet today I've found [Polar]([https://getpolarized.io/](https://getpolarized.io/docs/anki-sync-for-spaced-repetition.html)) (aka getpolarized) which has the potential so be the next iteration private learning, retention and all around excellence.
 It even has a [plugin](https://ankiweb.net/shared/info/734898866) to [anki](https://apps.ankiweb.net/)!

-The darnedest thing is the naming for both these products requ
+The darnedest thing is that the naming for both these products required them to use alternative names for their websites and even those are ripe for a direct comparison - `getpocket` vs `getpolarized` - given that these technologies address the same way of personal productivity and competence!

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNTI3NTcxMjM2LC0xMDIxMjE5MDgyXX0=
+eyJoaXN0b3J5IjpbLTY3NzcyMjA4OSwtMTAyMTIxOTA4Ml19
 -->